-16. Stock-Based and Long-term Incentive Compensation Plans
+14. Stock-Based and Long-term Incentive Compensation Plans

 In 2007, our stockholders approved a Long-Term Incentive Plan (the "2007 Plan").
 An aggregate of 0.6 million shares of common stock were reserved for issuance to participants under the 2007 Plan.
 The 2007 Plan provided for stock awards of up to approximately 2.8 million shares of AAWW's common stock to employees in various forms, including cash awards and performance cash awards.
 Stock awards included nonqualified options, incentive stock options, share appreciation rights, restricted shares, restricted share units, performance shares and performance units, dividend equivalents and other share-based awards.
-In 2016, the stockholders approved a revised Long-Term Incentive Plan (the "2016 Plan"), which replaced the 2007 Plan.
-An aggregate of 0.8 million shares of common stock were reserved for issuance to participants under the 2016 Plan.
-No new awards have been made under the 2007 Plan since the adoption of the 2016 Plan in May 2016.

-In 2018, the stockholders approved a revised Long-Term Incentive Plan (the "2018 Plan"), which replaced the 2016 Plan.
+In 2018, the stockholders approved a revised Long-Term Incentive Plan (the "2018 Plan"), which replaced previous plans.
 An aggregate of 0.5 million shares of common stock were reserved for issuance to participants under the 2018 Plan.
+No new awards have been made under previous plans since the adoption of the 2018 Plan in May 2018.

-No new awards have been made under the 2016 Plan since the adoption of the 2018 Plan in May 2018.
-The portion of the 2018 Plan, the 2016 Plan and the 2007 Plan applicable to employees is administered by the compensation committee of the board of directors, which also establishes the terms of the awards.
-Awards outstanding under the 2007 Plan and 2016 Plan will continue to be governed by the terms of those plans and agreements under which they were granted.
-The 2018 Plan limits the terms of awards to ten years and prohibits the granting of awards more than ten years after the effective date of the 2018 Plan.
+In 2019, the stockholders approved a revised Long-Term Incentive Plan (the "2019 Plan"), which replaced the 2018 Plan.
+An aggregate of 1.4 million shares of common stock were reserved for issuance to participants under the 2019 Plan.
+No new awards have been made under the 2018 Plan since the adoption of the 2019 Plan in May 2019.
+The portion of the 2019 Plan and previous plans applicable to employees is administered by the compensation committee of the board of directors, which also establishes the terms of the awards.
+Awards outstanding under the previous plans will continue to be governed by the terms of those plans and agreements under which they were granted.
+The 2019 Plan limits the terms of awards to ten years and prohibits the granting of awards more than ten years after the effective date of the 2019 Plan.

-As of December 31, 2018, the 2016 Plan had a total of 0.6 million shares of common stock available for future award grants to management and members of the board of directors.
-Including the impact of the change in control as defined under the benefit plan in 2016 (see Note 8), our compensation expense for all plans was \$19.1 million in 2018, \$20.9 million in 2017 and \$30.9 million in 2016.
-Income tax benefits recognized for share-based compensation arrangements were \$4.8 million in 2018, \$5.3 million in 2017 and \$8.7 million in 2016.
+As of December 31, 2019, the 2019 Plan had a total of 0.9 million shares of common stock available for future award grants to management and members of the board of directors.
+Our compensation expense for all plans was \$24.1 million in 2019, \$19.1 million in 2018 and \$20.9 million in 2017.
+Income tax benefits recognized for share-based compensation arrangements were \$1.8 million in 2019, \$4.8 million in 2018 and \$5.3 million in 2017.